 Q: What can I do with the S3 Adapter?

-The S3 Adapter provides functions to communicate with Snowball, allowing customers to build tools to copy data from file and non-file sources to S3 buckets on the Snowball or Snowball Edge device.
-It also includes interfaces to copy data to Snowball with the same encryption that is available through our Snowball command line tool.
+The S3 Adapter allows customers to help applications write data from file and non-file sources to S3 buckets on the Snowball or Snowball Edge device.
+It also includes interfaces to copy data with the same encryption as is available through the Snowball client.
 To learn more, please refer to the AWS Snowball documentation.

 Q: Why would I use the S3 Adapter rather than the Snowball Client?

 The Snowball Client is a turnkey tool that makes it easier to copy file-based data to Snowball.
 Customers who prefer a tighter integration can use the S3 Adapter to easily extend their existing applications and workflows to seamlessly integrate with Snowball for data migration use cases.